About

 8:30am Invited Talk Eight Decades of Computational Science Michael L. Klein Temple University

-9:00am Contributed Talk Atomistics-consistent MD-determined continuum models for simulating extreme events in HMX explosive Tommy Sewell
+9:00am Contributed Talk MD-determined continuum models for simulating extreme thermomechanical events in HMX explosive: How are we doing, how do we know, and how good is good enough?
+Tommy Sewell University of Missouri

 9:30am Contributed Talk Molecular dynamics simulations of Al-B-O Eunja Kim